-The main limitations of this study were those imposed by the intrinsic characteristics of the data available, which are ultimately related to the data acquisition mechanisms of the optical sensors MODIS and VIIRS.
-Although detecting fires under cloud cover is virtually impossible with these sensors, I surmise that the impact of false negatives on yearly analyses is quite limited.
+The main limitations of this study were those imposed by the intrinsic characteristics of the data available, which are ultimately related to the data acquisition mechanisms of the MODIS optical sensor.
+Although detecting fires under cloud cover is virtually impossible with this sensor, I surmise that the impact of false negatives on yearly analyses is quite limited.
 Another constraint met in this study was the use of fixed-size cells for the computations of zonal statistics, which may have prevented the determination of multiscalar patterns.
-Therefore, future research using regular and non-regular grids as zone layers, or taking advantage of computer vision techniques, may provide insights about the significant multiscalar association patterns that may exist between forest loss and fire.
+Therefore, future research using regular and non-regular grids as zone layers, or taking advantage of computer vision and machine learning techniques, may provide insights about the significant multiscalar association patterns that may exist between forest loss and fire.

-In conclusion, it should be noted that since fire is a fairly common feature associated with shifting agriculture, assessing the former is an indirect means of understanding the latter, which ultimately may help prevent future impact on forest ecosystems.
+In conclusion, fire is a fairly common feature associated with shifting agriculture, so assessing the former is an indirect means for understanding the latter, which ultimately may help prevent future impact on forest ecosystems.
 Therefore, proper fire assessment using remotely collected data and advanced spatial statistical techniques may inform land management policies and conservation strategies to help reduce forest loss, particularly in protected areas, mountain areas, and the vicinity of tourism hubs.
 The analytical approaches used and the results obtained in this study hold potential to assist in this task.